Benigna Carrillo received the first liver transplant performed by USC doctors. On her transplant’s 27th anniversary, she reflects on her journey.

 In the years since, he served a lengthy stint as the director of the Liver Transplantation Program and chief of the division of abdominal transplantation and hepatobiliary and pancreatic surgery.

-Jeffrey Kahn, MD, now serves as the program’s medical director — with Aaron Ahearn, MD, and Yuri Genyk, MD, as directors — and Dr. Selby works as a hepatobiliary and pancreatic surgeon at Keck Medicine.
+Jeffrey Kahn, MD, now serves as the program’s medical director — with Aaron Ahearn, MD, as co-surgical director — and Dr. Selby works as a hepatobiliary and pancreatic surgeon at Keck Medicine.

 The procedure itself hasn’t changed much since the 1990s.
 “You take out the old liver, hook up a few blood vessels and a bile duct, and you’re done,” Dr. Selby says.